dirien/k3sair-cli/README.md

 `k3sair` is a cli for the installation of k3s in an Air-Gapped environment.

 The idea is born, during the installation attempt in my company.
-So we are using this cli too, for our own installtions.
+So we are using this cli too, for our own installations.

 It is inspired by [k3sup](https://github.com/alexellis/k3sup), which does a great work.

 ### Known Limitation 😵

-`k3sair` is still under develoment and supports at the moment only amd64 architecture and no version selection.
+`k3sair` is still under development and supports at the moment only amd64 architecture and no version selection.
 It is always the binary you provide.

 And there is no HA Setup.
 The `install` command is for a single control plane server.